The

 "In our own lifetimes, we see large numbers of children surviving childhood illnesses who would never have been able to live out their normal life spans had they been born in the days of our own childhood.
 They begin to form the nucleus of yet a new subspecies, regressing still another notch toward fetalization.
 Perhaps the appearance of deviant societies like those of the beatniks, the hippies, the flower children and many other of these types all over the earth would prove to that patient scientist from another world that the process of regression continues unabated."

-A weird sentiment, but the authors, writing in 1970, seem to concur with Timothy Leary that the hippies represented the vanguard of evolution, albeit arriving early.
+A weird sentiment, but the authors, writing in 1970, seem to concur with Timothy Leary that the hippies represented the neotenous vanguard of human evolution, albeit arriving early.

 The infantile-psychedelic parallel becomes strikingly clear in this passage from Terry Eagleton's Literary Theory: